The Chaser's War on Everything: Controversies and well-known stunts

 On 17 October 2007 episode, Hansen sang a song which satirised the lives of several deceased celebrities, including Peter Brock, Princess Diana, Donald Bradman, Steve Irwin, Stan Zemanek, Jeff Buckley, John Lennon, and Kerry Packer, expressing the view that people with flaws during life are often disproportionately hailed as "top blokes" after death.
 He also sang that mass murderer Martin Bryant would look a saint after death.
 The song, whose lyrics were written by Chris Taylor, became the target of significant media attention, with several radio and television personalities saying the song was in "bad taste", and both then prime minister John Howard and then opposition leader Kevin Rudd expressed negative views.
 A few days later, the team approached John Howard on his morning walk, dressed as rabbits, and sparked a reaction from the prime minister, with him saying: "You blokes are a lot funnier when you pick on someone who's alive".

 A number of news programs reported that the ABC's switchboard was jammed with calls from "disgusted viewers" immediately following the show.
 It was later revealed that only six calls had been made that night about the show, three of them in a positive light.
-Although a number of complaints were received the next day, the ABC alleged that a large number were listeners of a Melbourne radio show, and that, when asked, many said they hadn't seen the show.
-In response, some shows such as Today Tonight claimed many more complaints would follow.
+Although a number of complaints were received the next day, the ABC said that a large number were listeners of Neil Mitchell's radio show, and that, when asked, many said they hadn't seen the show.
+In response, Today Tonight claimed many more complaints would follow.

 In response to the attention, Taylor defended his song, stating that it was a legitimate skit and that although the song mentioned recently deceased breast cancer victim Belinda Emmett, the rest of the cast pretending to cut off Hansen before he completed his verse was "making a joke about the inappropriateness of making a joke about Belinda Emmett."
 He also revealed it was a "watered-down" version of the song, which was previously performed twice on stage in his musical Dead Caesar.